RandomNoun7/RandomNoun7.github.io/_posts/2015-07-29-get-browser-history.markdown

 title: Getting Browser History.
 The Easy Way.
 layout: post
 ---
-Recently someone on Twitter posed an interesting question.
+Recently [@ImADataGuy](https://twitter.com/ImADataGuy) posed an interesting question on Twitter.
 Is there an easy way to use Powershell to get the Internet Explorer browsing history for all users on a computer?

 If you've worked long enough in IT you know that this is pretty common request by managers for a variety of reasons.
 But posing it in this way is the start to a pretty deep rabbit hole if you aren't careful.